Lucas-Jones7/Classwork/README.md

 # Lucas Jones Coursework REPO
 All of my coding assingments from my courses at Montana State University.

-# Coursework Included
+The files are grouped in folders titled after the semesters when I took the courses.

 # Fall 2024
 - CSCI-127 | Joy and Beauty of Data
 - CSCI-132 | Basic Data Structures/Algorithms